 How to Get an ESA Letter Online in California

-Make sure that any online organization that you work with connects you to a California licensed mental health professional so that your ESA letter is valid.
-Getting an ESA letter while you are in California from a non-California licensed mental health professional could get your ESA denied.
+Ensure that any online organization that you work with connects you to a California licensed healthcare professional so that your ESA letter is valid—having an improperly issued ESA letter may lead to a denial of your ESA accommodation request.

-If you are in need of an ESA letter from a California licensed mental health professional, ESA Doctors can connect you to one online.
-To get started on the process, complete the online questionnaire in the link below.
+If you need an ESA letter from a licensed healthcare professional, ESA Doctors can connect you to one online.
+To start the process, complete the online questionnaire at the link below.

-Landlords that attempt to discriminate against disabled people with emotional support animals will have a hard time winning their case.
-This is due to the protections that emotional support animals have under the Fair Housing Act.
+Landlords that attempt to discriminate against people with emotional support animals will have a hard time winning their case due to the protections that ESAs have under the Fair Housing Act and California law.

-The Fair Housing Act – The FHA prohibits discrimination against those who are disabled and requires housing providers to accommodate people with physical and mental impairments that limit one or more major activities unless those services that the provider has are ultimately altered.
+The Fair Housing Act (FHA) prohibits discrimination against disabled individuals and requires housing providers to accommodate people with physical and mental impairments that limit one or more major activities such as depression, severe anxiety, PTSD, or bipolar disorder.

 Legal Cases for Emotional Support Animals in California

-Your ESA Letter Must come from a California Licensed Mental Health Professional
+If you are a California resident, your ESA letter should come from a California Licensed Mental Health Professional.

-Another case involved a real estate company which refused a would-be tenant that had emotional support dogs.
-The woman argued that her dogs helped treat her depression and attention deficit disorder, which are both recognized as disabilities.
-She and her boyfriend were originally told by a manager at the real estate company that they could move in with their emotional support dogs without having to pay a deposit fee.
+Another case involved a real estate company that refused a would-be tenant with emotional support dogs.
+The woman argued that her dogs helped treat her depression and attention deficit disorder, both recognized as disabilities.
+She and her boyfriend were initially told by a manager at the real estate company that they could move in with their emotional support dogs without having to pay a deposit fee.
 However, that changed when a manager requested documentation showing a medical need for the animal.
-The manager also stating that if the dogs did not perform tasks, the prospective tenants would not be allowed to move in.
+The manager stated that if the dogs did not perform tasks, the prospective tenants would not be allowed to move in.

-The prospective tenant provided her ESA letter but her application was still denied.
+The prospective tenant provided her ESA letter, but her application was denied.
 The landlord allegedly had a policy to deny tenants who went online to get recommendations for emotional support animals.
-An attorney from Disability Rights California has stated that an ESA letter from a mental-health professional is typically all that’s legally needed before a landlord must accommodate a support animal, even if that letter was obtained remotely.
-The prospective tenant in this instance made the mistake however of obtaining her letter through a counselor licensed in Colorado, not California.
-Fortunately, her local psychiatrist agreed that her ESAs would help with her disability.
-When obtaining ESA letters online, it is critical that the service connects you with a licensed mental health professional that is actually licensed in your state.
+An attorney from Disability Rights California has stated that an ESA letter from a mental health professional is typically all that’s legally needed before a landlord must accommodate a support animal, even if the letter was obtained remotely.

 This case serves as a cautionary tale to landlords that try to impose restrictions on a tenant’s ability to live with their ESA.
-The case is also a lesson for patients who should also make sure they are connected to a mental health professional licensed in California.
+It is also a lesson for patients who should make sure they are connected to a mental health professional licensed in California.